marvy-codes/marvy-codes/README.md

 ## 👋 Hey, I'm Marvellous
 ### 🧠 I'm a Smart Contract Auditor | solidity and Move
-Staring at smart contracts until one of us breaks.
+A software engineer with 5+ years in the technology space, Currently staring at smart contracts until one of us breaks.
 Smart contract auditor focused on DeFi architecture, invariant violations, vault accounting, and value-flow bugs.
 Currently deep-diving complex systems across Sherlock, competitive audits, and independent research in major DEFI and Security areas aiming for top-tier audit performance.